MITLibraries/transmogrifier/docs/adrs/0001-springshare-source-naming.md

 ## Consequences

 The source name `researchdatabases` reflects some compromises that must be made for sources:
-  * if the source name is meaningful to end users, it may lose fideltiy about the source origin
+  * if the source name is meaningful to end users, it may lose fidelity about the source origin
   * if the source name is technically viable, it may lose some human readability